giffordlabcvr/gluetools/README.md

 Building from source is only required if you intend to fix bugs, develop new GLUE features, or understand in detail how GLUE works.

-In order to build GLUE you will need Java 1.8 SDK and [Gradle](https://gradle.org/) 2.4.
+In order to build GLUE you will need the [Java 1.8 SDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Gradle](https://gradle.org/) 2.4.
 The build script may work with other Gradle versions but this has not been tested.
 You can download Gradle 2.4 here: [https://services.gradle.org/distributions/](https://services.gradle.org/distributions/).

 Build the GLUE engine jar by running `gradle jar` in the `gluetools-core` directory: